-Some doctors don't necessarily see anything wrong with dating a patient.
-They may live in communities where everyone runs in the same social circles.
+Some doctors don't see anything wrong with dating a patient.
 Others think who they date is a private matter as long as it's between consenting adults.
-The following case study, written by Bruce Hodges, D.C., is about a real doctor who crossed the line.
+Is dating a patient wrong?
+You be the judge.

-James Ramsey, DC,* a married 38-year-old with two children, had a very busy, growing practice.
-He was active in the community, involved with his church, and held in high esteem by his patients and peers.
-One morning all that changed...
+James Ramsey, DC, 38, was married with two children and was busy with his growing practice.
+He was also active in the community, involved with his church and was held in high esteem by his patients and peers.

-Dr. Ramsey received a letter from the Attorney General’s office requiring his appearance before the state’s board of chiropractic examiners.
-Four women were charging him with sexual misconduct.
-In addition, Dr. Ramsey received notice of a separate court action that the women were seeking substantial financial settlements.
-Dr. Ramsey reacted with disbelief, anger, and fear.
+One day, Dr. Ramsey received a letter from the attorney general’s office requiring his appearance before the state’s Board of Chiropractic Examiners—four women had charged him with sexual misconduct.
+He'd also received notice of a separate court action that the women were seeking substantial financial settlements.

-Five years earlier, Dr. Ramsey became sexually intimate with an office employee who was also a patient.
-Both the doctor and the employee were in unhappy marriages, and their liaison was consensual.
-The relationship ended amicably after six months, and the employee/patient left Dr. Ramsey’s employment to open an office as a massage therapist.
-After the affair ended, she continued to send her children to receive care from Dr. Ramsey.
+Five years earlier, Dr. Ramsey became sexually intimate with an office employee named "Kate" who was also a patient.
+According to Dr. Ramsey, he and Kate were in unhappy marriages, and their coupling was consensual.
+The relationship ended amicably after six months, and Kate left Dr. Ramsey’s employment to open a massage therapy office.
+She continued to send her children to receive care from Dr. Ramsey.

-Dr. Ramsey subsequently became sexually involved with two other patients.
+Dr. Ramsey later became sexually involved with two other patients—Lisa and Bethany.
 Both relationships were consensual and ended on friendly terms.
-In fact, one of the women was hired to work in Dr. Ramsey’s office.
+In fact, Lisa was hired to work in Dr. Ramsey’s office.

 What Happened During the Hearing?

-During a hearing that took four sessions before the chiropractic board of examiners, Dr. Ramsey was found guilty of four counts of sexual misconduct, and his license was suspended for two years.
+During a hearing before the Chiropractic Board of Examiners, Dr. Ramsey was found guilty of four counts of sexual misconduct, and his license was suspended for two years.
 At the end of two years, he could apply for reactivation of his chiropractic license if he:

 - Performed 50 hours of community service per year